 They’re already in their swimmers before Mr Eats World and I have even managed to crawl out of bed.
 In a stroke of luck, the gorgeous pool just happens to be located on our floor, right alongside the Fairmont’s signature Willow Stream spa which, were it not six bloody am, I would absolutely abscond to for a massage.

 Instead, I laze on a poolside deckchair and watch the kids enjoy the water.

-All that splashing has worked up a serious appetite so we get dressed straight from the pool and head for breakfast.
+All that splashing works up a serious appetite so we get dressed straight from the pool and head for breakfast.

 He starts with a pastry and then devours about 82 steamed sui mai and a huge plate full of Indian curry and dhal.

-That’s just a warm up though as he is soon working his way through Filipino favourites like chicken adobo and garlic rice and a western style omelette, made to order at the egg station.
+That’s just a warm up though as he is soon working his way through Filipino favourites like chicken adobo, garlic rice and a western style omelette, made to order at the egg station.

 Raffles scores the buffet a 10, which coincidentally, is about the equivalent in kilograms that I suspect he’s gained during his feeding frenzy.

 Luckily, besides all-day dining at Spectrum, which I think Raffles has eaten dry, guests can enjoy bakery treats at Café Macaron and gourmet snacks at the Pool Bar.